GlobalFishingWatch/paper-industrial-activity/analyses/README.md

-    ├── roads           # filtering of ambiguities from vehicles ├── spatial         # spatial analyses and creation of data for figures ├── timeseries      # moving window and interpolation of time series └── utils.          # a folder for functions to help with analyses
+    ├── roads           # filtering of ambiguities from vehicles ├── spatial         # spatial analyses and creation of data for figures ├── timeseries      # moving window and interpolation of time series └── utils           # shared functionality for analyses

 ## Building conda environment